XenitAB/sonobuoy-plugins/xks/README.md

 Cheks best practice security hardening is enabled in the cluster.

+### High Availabiltiy

+Checks critical configuration for high availibiltiy which could affect uptime of an application.

 ## Development

 When developing it might be easier to run the tests locally against